-The CFFC’s National Manager - Schools, Mr Kelly Gay, is now working with teachers to develop teaching resources, including exemplar answers and teacher support packages to help them become familiar with the content and share cross-curricular ideas.
+The CFFC is now working with teachers to develop teaching resources, including exemplar answers and teacher support packages to help them become familiar with the content and share cross-curricular ideas.
 Our first learning package for Year 9-10 students will be piloted in nearly 70 high schools during Term 4.
 We will then gather feedback, refine the package and release it for all secondary schools to use from Term 1, 2019.
 We'll then progress the development of learning packages for students in Years 11-13.

 We welcome enquiries from schools interested in more information, and participating in our content development and pilot programmes: please click the 'Expression of Interest' link below

-At a governance level Kelly is working closely with the Ministry of Education, NZQA, the Tertiary Education Commission and the Ministry of Business, Innovation and Employment to ensure Sorted in Schools aligns with New Zealand education policy and is incorporated into the curriculum.
+At a governance level we are working closely with the Ministry of Education, NZQA, the Tertiary Education Commission and the Ministry of Business, Innovation and Employment to ensure Sorted in Schools aligns with New Zealand education policy and is incorporated into the curriculum.